Duyen-codes/bikeApp/README.md

 ### Data import

-data is fetch from provided links and inserted into cloud database hosted on MongoDB Atlas
+Data is fetch from provided links and inserted into cloud database hosted on MongoDB Atlas

 As required:
 journeys that lasted for less than 10 seconds are not imported